sdespotis/sdespotis/README.md

 <br />

-Hi, I'm Spyros Despotis 🙌, an E-commerce Coordinator and Data Science Enthusiast.
-Apart from that I love getting involved in Website Development and Problem Solving.❤✌

-- 🔥🔥 Check out my Machine Learning work [Shop The Look Project](https://github.com/sdespotis/fashion_product_recommendation_engine)
+Hi, I'm Spyros Despotis 🙌.
+I am currently finishing a Master's degree in Business Analytics and have practical experience in the e-commerce sector.
+This unique combination has given me a strong understanding of data analysis and business strategy, allowing me to provide data-driven solutions that drive growth and improve operations in the e-commerce industry.
+The benefits of this include the ability to analyze data, identify trends and patterns.

 - ⚡⚡ Check out all my recent work [Master-Projects](https://github.com/sdespotis/Master-Projects)
+- 🔥🔥 Check out my latest project [Shop The Look Project](https://github.com/sdespotis/fashion_product_recommendation_engine)

 <img align="right" alt="GIF" height="380"  width="500" src="https://inspgr.id/app/uploads/2018/01/motion-nikolay-ivanov-02.gif" />